andymasteroffish/inktober_2020/README.md

 Plotter drawings and source code by Andy Wallace for Inktober 2020

+Many of these prints can be purchased form my store: https://andymakes.bigcartel.com/

 Each folder contains the oF source code, a few pics, and the G-code file for the print.

 All code written in openFrameworks 0.11.0 and plotted using an AxidDraw V3